 • God foretold: "Look!
 There are days

-of Judah a new covenant; not one like the covenant that I
+a new covenant; not one like the covenant that I concluded with their

 • The foretold new covenant became

-operative on the day of Pentecost, with Jesus as the mediator, when he
+operative on the day of Pentecost, with Jesus as the mediator, when the holy

 • Isaiah's prophecy was fulfilled on

-Before birth pangs could come to her, she even gave deliverance to a
+birth pangs could come to her, she even gave deliverance to a male child.
+Who

-becoming God's people while He again became their God.
-The Jews who
+born again, again becoming God's people while He again became their God.
+The

 The terms "born again" and "new birth" are not interchangeable.